 Bacterial cells are separated from the enrichment medium and lysed.
-The nucleic acid is then purified according to the requirements of the adopted detection system.
+The nucleic acid is then purified according to any protocol allowing the production of template DNA suitable for Real Time PCR.

 4.1.3 Target genes

 The purified nucleic acid is used for the detection of the following target genes: